eProsima/Fast-DDS-docs/docs/fastrtpsgen/pubsub_app/includes/intro.rst

     };

 Now we need to translate this file to something Fast RTPS understands.
-For this we have a code generation tool called fastrtpsgen (see :ref:`fastrtpsgen_intro`), which can do two different
+For this we have a code generation tool called fastrtpsgen (see :ref:`fastrtpsgen_use`), which can do two different
 things:

-1. Generate a functional example that uses your topic data.
+1. Generate C++ definitions for your custom topic.
-2. Generate C++ definitions for your custom topic.
+2. Generate a functional example that uses your topic data.

-The first option is used to create this publish/subscribe application, while the second option is applied in this other tutorial: :ref:`writing_pubsub_app`.
+It is the second option which is used to create this publish/subscribe application, while the first option is applied in this other tutorial: :ref:`writing_pubsub_app`.